duyplus/.NET-Runtime-Optimization-Service/README.md

 1. Press Windows + Q to search for PowerShell, right-click on Windows PowerShell and select [Run as Administrator];
-2. Enter the following code: https://raw.githubusercontent.com/duyplus/Fix-High-CPU-Usage-by-.NET-Runtime-Optimization-Service/master/code.txt
+2. Enter the following code: <a href="https://raw.githubusercontent.com/duyplus/Fix-High-CPU-Usage-by-.NET-Runtime-Optimization-Service/master/code.txt"><b>Click Here</b></a>